ibm-cloud-docs/account/iam-userid_keys.md

 - **disable**: Disabling the key immediately blocks its ability to authenticate and access services.
 You can re-enable the key later if necessary.
 - **delete**: The API key is permanently deleted from your account and can no longer be used to authenticate.
 This action cannot be undone.
 - **none**: The key remains active and can still be used to access resources.

+For `support_sessions`, define whether you can manage CLI login sessions for the API key:
+- **true**: Create login sessions for this API key, which you can manage by reviewing or revoking sessions.
+For more information, see [Monitoring your login sessions](/docs/account?topic=account-monitor-your-session).
+- **false**: No sessions are created or tracked.
+You can't revoke or review any logins and you must delete or rotate the API key itself to block access.

 ## Before you begin
 {: #before-you-begin-userapikey}